rackerlabs/rackspace-how-to/content/cloud-backup/rackspace-cloud-backup-backup-actions.md

     You can schedule your backups to occur as often as you expect your files to change.
 Cloud Backup uses block-level deduplication, which means only those parts of a file that have changed are saved.
 In this way, a unique piece of data is saved only once, which maximizes the effectiveness of the backup, while minimizing your storage overhead.
 Another benefit of using this method is that you can retrieve previous versions of files, up to the limits specified by the customer-defined retention settings.

     To save additional overhead, Cloud Backup might compress the files if it reduces the size of the block.
 You can expect compression rates equivalent to those of gzip.
 You should not try to manually compress or encrypt your data before running backups; if you do, deduplication will not work, and  you will create larger backups than you need.
-If you want to encrypt your backups, see the Encrypting your System section in this article.
+If you want to encrypt your backups, see the "Encrypting your System" section in this article.

     For advanced Linux users, if you create **tarballs** with `gzip` that will get backed up, use the ` --rsyncable` option, which enables Cloud Backup to use deduplication on those files as well.